 Tickets: Visit the Brooklyn Nets’ website.

-Where to eat: Get a burger, salad, or sandwich at popular Mullane's Bar and Grill before, during, or after a Nets game.
-Barclays also has nearby restaurant options including a Shake Shack, the DeKalb Market food hall, and independent restaurants in Park Slope and other adjacent neighborhoods.
+Where to eat: For one of the best smashburgers in the city, creamy milkshakes, and loaded hot dogs, head to Harlem Shake, a cool diner with 1940s decor and sidewalk seats..
+Barclays also has nearby restaurant options including the DeKalb Market food hall, and independent restaurants in Park Slope and other adjacent neighborhoods.